 import smtplib SERVER = "mailserver.yourcompany.com" FROM = "SDE Admin <firstname.lastname@example.org>" TO = emailList SUBJECT = "Maintenance is about to be performed" MSG = "Auto generated Message.\n\rServer maintenance will be performed in 15 minutes.
 Please log off." # Prepare actual message MESSAGE = """\ From: %s To: %s Subject: %s %s """ % (FROM, ", ".join(TO), SUBJECT, MSG) # Send the mail server = smtplib.SMTP(SERVER) server.sendmail(FROM, TO, MESSAGE) server.quit()

 Use the ArcPy function AcceptConnections to block connections to the geodatabase through scripting.
 This function is only available through Python scripting.

-This will prevent any new users from connecting to the geodatabase.
-Existing connections will still exist.
+This prevents any new users from connecting to the geodatabase.
+Existing connections still exist.